eliotfinch/pqcd/README.md

 The "maximized" pQCD likelihood (from the same data release) is found in `pqcd.likelihood`.
 This likelihood has minimal assumptions about the EOS behavior above the density at which the likelihood is applied.

 In [Komoltsev et al. 2024](https://arxiv.org/abs/2312.14127), an alternative likelihood which explicitly models the EOS up to pQCD densities is proposed (available in this [data release](https://zenodo.org/records/10592568)).
-In the paper we refer to this as the "modeled" likelihood, but in the code it is referred to as the "marginalised" likelihood for historic reasons (see `pqcd.likelihood`).
+In the paper we refer to this as the "modeled" likelihood, but in the code it is referred to as the "marginalised" likelihood (see `pqcd.likelihood`).

 The file `pqcd.constraints` contains a re-implementation of the functions described in [Komoltsev & Kurkela 2022](http://arxiv.org/abs/2111.05350), with some additional functions for visualization of the constraints.